Homeless or at risk of losing your home

 Our first priority is to prevent you from losing your home so the earlier you get in touch the more successful we're likely to be.
 We also have a host of information available on our website to assist you in either preventing your homelessness or assisting you if you are already homeless.

-Our advice and assistance is free and confidential and we aim to contact you within 48 hours.
+Our advice and assistance is free and confidential.

 There are several different reasons why you may be threatened with homelessness.
 We have the following advice relating to the most common reasons below:

 - Parents or relatives have asked you to leave

 - you are in danger (threat of violence, abuse etc)

 please call the Homeless Solutions Team on 0121 569 0411 or 0121 569 2690.

 If you are threatened with homelessness but have somewhere to stay tonight please call the Contact Centre on 0121 368 1166 option 2.

 For more detailed information about how we work and what we can do to assist, see our following leaflets: